 What's the big deal with pensions?

-If the basic rate of tax is 20%*, for every £80 you pay into your plan, the Government will automatically top up your pension with an additional £20.
+If the basic rate of tax is 20%, for every £80 you pay into your plan each month, the Government will automatically top up your pension with an additional £20.

-If you're a higher or additional rate taxpayer, you can claim further tax relief via your self-assessment tax return.
+If you pay tax on some of your income at a higher or additional rate, you can claim additional tax relief via your self-assessment tax return.

 With our range of pension calculators, you can get an idea of how much to put away each month, work out how much you could save in tax relief when paying into a pension, and more.

 A guide to retirement planning

 For more information you should ask your financial adviser, who may make a charge.

 Tax treatment will depend upon your individual circumstances.
 Your circumstances and tax rules may change.